-As your dog ages, his body starts to fail.
+As your dog ages, his body starts to weaken.
 He won’t get as much nutrition out of his food.
-His liver won’t be able to push out as many toxins.
-And his brain will begin to slow down.
+His liver won’t be able to push out as many toxins … and his brain will begin to slow down.

 That’s why senior dogs need a boost as they age.
-It helps them get what they need to live a healthy and comfortable life.
+Natural supplements for senior dogs help them get what they need to live a healthy and comfortable life.

 As your dog gets older, his microbiome can become unbalanced.
 And that’s a problem.

-There are many prebiotic-rich foods that you can add to your dog’s diet to boost his health.
-These foods also have other health benefits that your senior dog may benefit from.
+But you can also feed your dog prebiotic-rich foods These foods also have other health benefits that your senior dog may benefit from.
 Some good choices include …

-- Mushrooms – help fight cancer, support the liver, heart, bladder and digestive tract, manage diabetes and slow aging.
-Try turkey tail, chaga, and reishi for the best results.
+- Mushrooms – support the brain and nervous system, help fight cancer, support the liver, heart, bladder and digestive tract, manage diabetes and slow aging.
+Try Lion’s Mane, turkey tail, chaga, and reishi for the best results.
+(Read more about mushrooms below).

 - Chicory root – helps improve digestion and reduces inflammation.